apache/beam/beam-site/documentation/io/testing.md

 ### Network failure

 To help with testing and separation of concerns, **code that interacts across a network should be handled in a separate class from your I/O transform**.
-The suggested design pattern is that your I/O transform throws exceptions once it determines that a read is no longer possible.
+The suggested design pattern is that your I/O transform throws exceptions once it determines that a read or write is no longer possible.

 This allows the I/O transform's unit tests to act as if they have a perfect network connection, and they do not need to retry/otherwise handle network connection problems.